Beautiful-good. This is the name ancient Sumerians gave to the delicious biochemical concoction we now call beer.

 Many of today’s leading breweries across the country respectfully use beer’s rich history as a foundational stepping stool to launch themselves toward more creative, modern takes on traditional recipes.
 With craft beer on the rise, more and more entrepreneurs and beer connoisseurs are building their own breweries and pubs, positioning their take on this ancient creation from a different and unique angle.

 Here at Bellhops, we are scanning the country, seeking out the best breweries that capture beer’s potential and provide delicious brews to happy patrons.
-City by city, we’re doing the work and investigation so that you can focus on enjoying your beer and the people around you (we’re a modern alternative to traditional moving companies in Charlotte, by the way).
+City by city, we’re doing the work and investigation so that you can focus on enjoying your beer and the people around you (we’re a modern alternative to traditional Charlotte movers, by the way).

 Next on our list?
 Charlotte, NC.
 Now boasting of more than four dozen breweries in the region, Charlotte is overflowing with bubbly brews and keeps building beautiful taprooms that bring locals and visitors happily returning.
 Check out the following list of our five favorites we found in the Queen City.